American Indian Horses for sale on ehorses

-Use and characteristics of American Indian Horses
+Use and Characteristics of American Indian Horses

-Origin and history of breeding American Indian Horses
+Origin and breeding history of American Indian Horses

 Many thousands of years ago, early ancestors of the horse roamed freely over the plains of North and South America.
 From here, they crossed over land bridges to what is now eastern Asia and finally Eurasia, the home of the domesticated horse.
 However, they are believed to have become extinct in America between 8,000 and 10,000 years ago.
 Domesticated horses (Equus caballus) were then introduced into the Americas by colonists from both Spain and northern Europe.
 Indeed, horses made it possible for the Spanish Conquistadores to overcome local populations and conquer large areas of land.
 At first, the colonists tried their utmost to ensure that local people did not acquire horses, as riding gave the European arrivals great power over the indigenous tribes and cultures of both South and North America.
 However, it was not long before tribal people acquired horses, either by illicit trade or through capturing feral horses that had escaped.

-American Indian Horses in equestrianism
+American Indian Horses in Equestrianism

 American Indian Horse Categories